Municipal Law

 Because of the exceptionally complicated nature of the development process, disputes often arise regarding the precise meaning of documents and the extent of the approvals granted them.
 Our firm has handled a great many developer disputes, on behalf of all parties involved in the development process, and guided them to a successful conclusion.

-Challenges to Municipal Ordinaces
+Municipal Ordinaces

 Municipal ordinances cannot violate state or federal law.
 Our firm demonstrates extensive expertise in analyzing such ordinances in the context of other laws.